CloudLabs-MOC/CloudLabs-SEED/Network-Security/BGP-Exploration-and-Attack-Lab/BGP-Exploration-and-Attack-Lab.md

 and see how they affect the path selection.
 Students should read Section 8 of the tutorials before working on this task.

-Task 3.a.
-The"birdc show route all > all-routes"command can list all the BGP routes (the output is quite long, so it is better to save the output to a file).
-The"ip route"command can list all the entries in the kernel routing table.
+**Task 3.a.** The "`birdc show route all > all-routes`" command can list all the BGP routes (the output is quite long, so it is better to save the output to a file).
+The "`ip route`" command can list all the entries in the kernel routing table.
 Go to AS-150’s BGP router, and show all the BGP routes.
 Find a network prefix that has more than one routes.
 Explain their differences.
 Compare these routes to the entries in the kernel routing table, and identify which route is selected as the best route, and explain why this route is selected?

-Task 3.b.
-AS-150 peers with both AS-2 and AS-3, which provide the Internet services to AS-150.
+**Task 3.b.** AS-150 peers with both AS-2 and AS-3, which provide the Internet services to AS-150.
 How- ever, because the link to AS-2 is slower than the link to AS-3, AS-150 wants to use AS-2 only as the backup upstream link, i.e., AS-150’s inbound and outbound traffic should always use AS-3, unless the link is broken.
 Please modify AS-150’s BGP configuration to achieve this goal.